 Unleash v4 includes a new implementation of the frontend based on Material-ui.
 This will make it much easier for us to improve the Unleash Admin UI and our ambition is to make it intuitive to use even for non-developers.
 The improved UX is made available in Unleash Open-Source and Unleash Enterprise.

 In version 4 we added support for OpenID Connect as part of the Unleash Enterprise offering.
 OpenID Connect is a simple identity layer on top of the OAuth 2.0 protocol.
 It allows Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User in an interoperable and REST-like manner.

 In version 4 we improved the User Management and made it available for Unleash Open-Source and Unleash Enterprise.
 Starting in v4 all users accessing Unleash needs to exist in Unleash in order to gain access (because they need to have the proper permission from RBAC.)

 In version 4 we improved the API Access and made it available for Unleash Open-Source and Unleash Enterprise.
 Starting from Unleash v4 we require all SDKs to use an access token in order to connect to Unleash.

-In Unleash Enterprise v4 you can configure stickiness when you are doing a gradual rollout with the "flexible rollout" strategy or together with feature toggle variants.
+In Unleash Enterprise v4 you can configure stickiness when you are doing a gradual rollout with the "gradual rollout" strategy (previously known as "flexible rollout") or together with feature toggle variants.
 This means that you can now have consistent behavior based on any field available on the Unleash context.